safdar-azeem/vue-ssr-lite/examples/1-single-app/README.md

 uses native `fetch()` directly; no local API server, proxy, database, or vue-ssr-lite-specific data-fetching abstraction is required.

-`App.vue` wraps the route outlet in native Vue `<Suspense>` so async setup has a browser-side fallback during navigation.
-The boundary does not fetch data.
+`App.vue` uses the enhanced `RouterView`, which coordinates navigation with native Vue `<Suspense>` so async setup has the same browser-side fallback.
+The route outlet does not fetch data itself.

 DummyJSON is an external demonstration service, so its availability is outside vue-ssr-lite's control.
 The page renders a small friendly error state when the